 The degree of pattern integrity directly determines the maximum usable point-source magnification, defined as one needed to achieve limiting visual resolution allowed by seeing.
 Limiting magnification for extended object is more complex, varying with detail's inherent contrast, brightness and shape.
 In general, contrast of extended objects is affected more than point-source resolution - and particularly those with low inherent contrast - thus seeing-limited usable magnification for this type of objects should be somewhat lower.
 An indication of the effect of seeing on contrast and resolution in smaller vs. larger aperture is best presented with MTF graph (FIG. 80).

-Taking the optimum D/r0 stellar-resolution-wise of ~2 and assuming
+TOP: Taking the optimum D/r0 stellar-resolution-wise of ~2 and assuming

 that at this error level eye still filters out most of the tilt

 error component, would place the corresponding visual MTF closer to

 that for the short-exposure MTF.
 Contrast over the range of